williammilisic/cloudcloud.dev/index.md

 *

 ## 6 November 2023
 * Back at work after one week vacation in the sun.
-Lots of catching up but reenergised at the core, as the week was spent running, doing other sports, slow reading, strolling around, enjoying views, food and conversations.
+Lots of catching up but reenergised at the core, as the week was spent running, doing other sports, swimming, slow reading, strolling around, enjoying views, food and conversations.
 * [LinkedIn post](https://www.linkedin.com/posts/williammilisic_bettertomorrow-activity-7127381000153645056-mJVN) on World Cultural Values map.

 ## 25 October 2023